Health care in Brazil's Amazonas state in 'collapse' as Covid-19 infections surge - KVIA

 Minister: Vaccinations to start ‘in January’

-Covid-19 vaccinations have yet to get underway in the country, despite its strong track record on national vaccination programs.
+Covid-19 vaccinations have yet to get underway in Brazil, despite its strong track record on national vaccination programs.

 Speaking Thursday, Pazuello said Brazil would begin to inoculate people in January but did not specify a date.